Solar Panel Cost Guide in Washington, IN (2023 Update)

 What is the average cost of installing solar panels in Washington?

-Are solar panels free in Washington?
+Should I lease or buy solar panels in Washington?

-The exact number of solar panels you need depends on your household energy consumption and the amount of sunlight your roof gets.
-You can take a look at your energy bills for the past year to get an idea of the solar system size you'll need.
-The average household has to buy between 20 and 35 panels to cover their typical energy usage.
+The exact number of solar panels you need depends on your household energy consumption and how much sunlight your roof gets.
+You can look at your energy bills for the past year to get an idea of the solar system size you'll need.
+The average household has to get between 20 and 35 panels to cover their typical energy usage.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.